CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 7. In the **Dataflow pane**, enter **Ctrl+V** (currently right click Paste is not supported).
 If you are using a MAC device, please use Cmd+V to paste.

     **Note**: If you are working in the lab environment, please select the ellipsis on the top right of the screen.
-Use the slider to enable VM Native Clipboard.
+Use the slider to **enable VM Native Clipboard**.
 Select OK in the dialog.
 Once done pasting the queries you can disable this option.

 ## Task 6: Create connection to Dataverse